MA Education (Wales)

 Applicants must have Qualified Teacher Status (primary or secondary) to be eligible for this programme.

-In addition to the direct application form, all applicants for this programme are required to complete the National MA Education (Wales) Supplementary Application Form.
+In addition to the direct application form, applicants for this programme are required to complete the National MA Education (Wales) Supplementary Application Form OR the Recognition of Prior Learning Application Form, if claiming RPL with your application*.
 This completed form should be emailed to firstname.lastname@example.org on completion.

 Due to the complexity of the application and funding application process for the National MA Education (Wales), we will endeavour to communicate whether your application has been successful as soon as possible, but at this point we are not able to provide a detailed timeframe for response.
 If you have any questions about the status of your application at any time, do please contact us at email@example.com.